Kali Linux - VM

 sudo apt update && sudo apt install -y python3 python3-pip python3-dev git libssl-dev libffi-dev build-essential

-python3 -m pip install --upgrade pwntools
+python3 -m pipx install pwntools

 sudo apt update && sudo apt -y install exploitdb